JvanKatwijk/qt-dab/README.md

 Raspberry PI
 ------------------------------------------------------------------

 The Qt-DAB software runs pretty well on the author's RPI-2.
-The average load on the 4 cores is somewhat over 60 percent.
+The average load on the 4 cores is somewhere between 50 and 60 percent.

 One remark: getting "sound" is not always easy.
 Be certain that you have installed the alsa-utils, and that you are - as non-root user - able to see devices with `aplay -L`